gvwilson/sdxpy/src/lint/index.md

-Write a linter that checks that class names are written in CamelCase but function and variable names are pothole\_case.
+Write a linter that checks that class names are written in CamelCase but function and variable names are in pothole\_case.

 ### Missing Documentation {: .exercise}